ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 ### Automated Alert Grouping and Suppression
 Automatically group related alerts to reduce noise and focus on the real issues that need attention.
 For example, if a dependency fails and triggers 8 separate alerts, that's a sign of poor alert management.
 Instead of overwhelming the team with multiple notifications, group them into a single topic and tied to the failing dependency.

-This approach helps:

-- Reduce alert fatigue by cutting down unnecessary notifications.
-- Improve clarity by pinpointing which module or system is failing.
-- Streamline troubleshooting by providing a consolidated view of the problem.

-By grouping alerts, you make it easier for your team to identify root causes and act efficiently.
+By grouping alerts, you make it easier for your team to identify root causes and act efficiently and reduce alert fatigue by cutting down unnecessary notifications.

 ### Correlation of Alerts for Root Cause Detection